-- RQ.
-Maintenance by municipalities of surface water impoundments used for drinking water supplies, provided that all maintenance activities occur within the existing boundary perimeters of the impoundment and that the municipality provide the CRMC with twenty (20) days advance written notice of such maintenance activity; or - SR. Repair and replacement of drinking water wells and its supply lines provided that the following conditions are met: - 1) All cleared vegetation is allowed to regrow naturally; - 2) The volume of withdrawal from the replacement well is no greater than 500 gallons per day; - 3) The repair/replacement well is for the same use as its predecessor; - 4) The repair/replacement well will service the same lot as its predecessor; - 5) No other feasible upland alternative is available; and - 6) All disturbances to wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains, are limited to the maximum extent possible; or - TS.
-Repair of failed individual sewage disposal onsite wastewater treatment system, made in accordance with the DEM Rules and Regulations Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Individual Sewage Disposal Onsite Wastewater Treatment Systems; or - UT.In-kind replacement of existing or approved buildings and constructed property accessories if destroyed by fire or natural causes.
+- Q. Maintenance by municipalities of surface water impoundments used for drinking water supplies, provided that all maintenance activities occur within the existing boundary perimeters of the impoundment and that the municipality provide the CRMC with twenty (20) days advance written notice of such maintenance activity; or - R. Repair and replacement of drinking water wells and its supply lines provided that the following conditions are met: - 1) All cleared vegetation is allowed to regrow naturally; - 2) The volume of withdrawal from the replacement well is no greater than 500 gallons per day; - 3) The repair/replacement well is for the same use as its predecessor; - 4) The repair/replacement well will service the same lot as its predecessor; - 5) No other feasible upland alternative is available; and - 6) All disturbances to wetlands are limited to the maximum extent possible; or - S. Repair of failed onsite wastewater treatment system, made in accordance with the DEM Rules Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Onsite Wastewater Treatment Systems; or - T. In-kind replacement of existing or approved buildings and constructed property accessories if destroyed by fire or natural causes.

-6.04 Demolition of Buildings or Property AccessoriesAccessory Structures
+6.04 Demolition of Buildings or Accessory Structures

-Demolition of buildings, parking areas or property accessoriesaccessory structures is allowed in accordance with Rule 6.01 only where:
+Demolition of buildings, parking areas or accessory structures is allowed in accordance with Rule 6.01 only where:

-- A. Building, parking area or property accessory structure is not to be rebuilt; - B. Disposal of material is accomplished in accordance with all state laws and rules and the material is not disposed of or stockpiled in wetlands, in the area of land within fifty feet (50'), on riverbanks, or flood plains; - C. All pre-demolition grades are restored and all disturbed soils are stabilized; - D. Clean fill is used, where foundation holes or cellars of demolished buildings are to be filled; - E. All rubble and demolition debris are removed from the soil surface when demolition is complete; - F. Demolition activity and equipment operation are maintained within existing or approved disturbed areas on the property; and - G. All disturbed soils are loamed and seeded.
+- A. Building, parking area or accessory structure is not to be rebuilt; - B. Disposal of material is accomplished in accordance with all state laws and rules and the material is not disposed of or stockpiled in wetlands; - C. All pre-demolition grades are restored and all disturbed soils are stabilized; - D. Clean fill is used, where foundation holes or cellars of demolished buildings are to be filled; - E. All rubble and demolition debris are removed from the soil surface when demolition is complete; - F. Demolition activity and equipment operation are maintained within existing or approved disturbed areas on the property; and - G. All disturbed soils are loamed and seeded.

-6.05 Single Family Residences and Property Accessories Accessory Structures
+6.05 Single Family Residences and Accessory Structures

-The following limited changes to existing or approved single family residences and property accessories accessory structures are exempt in accordance with Rule 6.01 provided that: (1) No vegetated wetlands, naturally vegetated riverbanks or areas of land within fifty feet (50') currently naturally vegetated are altered or artificially illuminated; (2) All construction activity is located within existing or approved cleared areas, such as parking areas, lawns or cultivated fields; and (3) All construction activity is located outside of floodplains and at least 25 feet from any pond, marsh, swamp, or wetland complex and at least 50 feet from any flowing body of water or bog:
+The following limited changes to existing or approved single family residences and accessory structures are exempt in accordance with Rule 6.01 provided that: (1) No vegetated wetlands are altered or artificially illuminated; (2) All construction activity is located within existing or approved cleared areas, such as parking areas, lawns or cultivated fields; and (3) All construction activity is located outside of floodplains and at least 25 feet from any pond, marsh, swamp, or wetland complex and at least 50 feet from any flowing body of water or bog:

-A. Horizontal addition, such as a family room, bedroom, attached garage, or house wing, that is no larger than 600 square feet in footprint;

-- B. Vertical addition of no more than one story; - C. Attached deck, enclosed porch, exterior ramp, or patio no more than 600 square feet in footprint; - D. Stand-alone garage, shed, or greenhouse no more than 600 square feet in footprint; - E. Pervious driveway of no more than 600 square feet; or
+- A. Horizontal addition, such as a family room, bedroom, attached garage, or house wing, that is no larger than 600 square feet in footprint; - B. Vertical addition of no more than one story; - C. Attached deck, enclosed porch, exterior ramp, or patio no more than 600 square feet in footprint; - D. Stand-alone garage, shed, or greenhouse no more than 600 square feet in footprint; - E. Pervious driveway of no more than 600 square feet; or

-F. Alteration to an individual sewage disposalonsite wastewater treatment system approved in accordance with the DEM Rules and Regulations-Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Individual Sewage Disposal_Onsite Wastewater Treatment Systems.

-G. Other property accessories accessory structures (see Rule 5.64 for definition of property accessory) except as limited in Rule 6.05 (A-F).
+- F. Alteration to an onsite wastewater treatment system approved in accordance with the DEM Rules and Regulations Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Onsite Wastewater Treatment Systems. - G. Other accessory structures except as limited in Rule 6.05 (A-F).

-6.06 Nonresidential Buildings or Multifamily Residences and Property AccessoriesAccessory Structures
+6.06 Nonresidential Buildings or Multifamily Residences and Accessory Structures